City centre pedestrianisation trial

 Views are sought on the trial pedestrianisation of Lichfield city centre

-A trial pedestrianisation scheme is in place in Lichfield City centre (as part of an experimental traffic regulation order).
+We are running a trial pedestrianisation scheme in Lichfield City centre (as part of an experimental traffic regulation order).

-As part of the trial, vehicle movement is restricted on Market Street, Tamworth Street (beyond the signs), Conduit Street, Breadmarket Street, Bore Street, Dam Street, Sandford Street (beyond the signs) and Bird Street (beyond the signs) at all times.
+As part of the trial, vehicle movement is restricted within the pedestrianised zone at all times, which includes Market Street, Tamworth Street (beyond the signs), Conduit Street, Breadmarket Street, Bore Street, Dam Street, Sandford Street (beyond the signs) and Bird Street (beyond the signs).

 The aim of the trial is to make the city even more vibrant, welcoming and attractive to visitors and shoppers.